SRamen1999/NYC_Age_CrimeRate_difference_Heat_Map/README.md

 # ABSTRACT
 My focus for this project is to verify my preconceived notions about different age groups in NYC.\
 My approach to solving this problem is by using data science to sort publicly avaiable crime data set. \
 I used the age and plot them with the same threshold_scale using folium.
-Using the given borough names in the data set. \
+Using the given borough names in the data set.

 # OBJECTIVE
 *Use publicly avaibale police data that reports crimes in different areas around NYC. \
 *Then extract the data and make multiple choropleth maps using the same threshold_scale to see the difference \
-of crime rate based on age in each NYC borough. \
+of crime rate based on age in each NYC borough.

 # DATA GATHERED
 Age group prrovided by the publicly avaiable data set \

-   AGE_GROUp \
+AGE_GROUP
 0     25-44 \
 1     18-24 \
 2     45-64 \
 3       <18 \
 4       65+

-Crime count of each borough based on age \
+Crime count of each borough based on age
             boro   <18  18-24  25-44  45-64  65+ \
 0          Bronx   931   5138  14496   4456  291 \
 1       Brooklyn  1070   6225  17635   5637  437 \